Global Health Law

 Prof. Stéphanie Dagron

 Stéphanie Dagron is a full professor of international law at the University of Geneva, teaching and researching in the fields of health and social security law.
 Since September 2022, she is the director of the Master of science in global health.
-French by nationality, she holds a PhD in International and European law from the Universities of Poitiers (France) and Saarbrücken (Germany).
+She holds a PhD in International and European law from the Universities of Poitiers (France) and Saarbrücken (Germany).
 She has been a professor at the University of Zurich between 2013 and 2016.

 Scientific Committee